jgravelle/AutoGroq/AutoGroq.md

             {
                 "role": "user",
                 "content": f"""
-                Act as a professional skill creator and rephrase the following skill request into an optimized prompt:
+                Act as a professional tool creator and rephrase the following tool request into an optimized prompt:

-                Skill request: "{skill_request}"
+                tool request: "{tool_request}"

                 Rephrased:
                 """